ikteng/RSNA-Pneumonia-Detection-Project/README.md

 Dataset: https://www.kaggle.com/competitions/rsna-pneumonia-detection-challenge/data

 ## Overview
 This project is focused on developing a pneumonia detection system using deep learning techniques.
 It aims to analyze chest X-ray images to identify the presence of pneumonia.
-The project includes several key components for data processing, model building (using different architectures like DenseNet and ResNet), model evaluation, and ensemble prediction to enhance the accuracy and reliability of the results.
+The project includes several key components for data processing, model building (using DenseNet), model evaluation and prediction

 Note: You need to use at most Python 3.11 for the tensorflow library!